Time Travelling on the Great Central Railway

 By Donna Richardson

 The Great Central Railway in Loughborough is a great meeting place for lovers.
 Indeed, my partner and I recently found ourselves reminiscing about our very first date as we stood on the platform, awaiting the arrival of the magnificent Charnwood Forrester vintage locomotive.
-Many moons ago, we walked hand in hand down the platform and Rothley, and now we were back at the sister station, embarking on an exquisite evening of good food and wine.
+Many moons ago, we walked hand in hand down the platform at Rothley, and now we were back at the sister station, embarking on an exquisite evening of good food and wine.
 Welcome to the Great Central Railway, one of Leicestershire’s greatest treasures.

 At the Great Central Railway (GCR) in Loughborough, Leicestershire, visitors can time travel to the golden age of steam.
 Guests will see magnificent engines from times gone by operated by dedicated volunteers who get into the role of playing characters in real life amongst the passengers.
 One of the ways they keep this going is by staging events.
 One can savour a splendid five-course meal and delicious wine aboard the train as they are transported in style past restored stations, working signal boxes and water towers, over viaducts, and through the rolling fields of Leicestershire in a first-class carriage.